What is leadership?

-- In every field of human endeavor, like music or medicine, it is changing the course of things for the better…for people.
-That is the task of leadership, revealed in retrospect.
+- In every field of human endeavor it is changing the course of things for the better…for people.
+That is the task of leadership.

-- Without the intervention of competent leadership, things will simply evolve in the direction of the course they are on – teleology at work.
+- Without the intervention of competent leadership, things will simply evolve in the direction of the course they are on.

 - With efficacious leadership, their trajectory is changed for the better for all of those involved – whether parents or pupils, spouses or siblings, friends or neighbors, bosses or subordinates – and thus for the larger social systems of which they are a part.

 - Leadership is most usefully defined solely by its worthy or unworthy consequences.

 Why should you be interested in participating in this course?